aroberge/friendly-traceback-docs/docs/source/syntax_tracebacks_en_3.7.rst

         7: print(foo())

     My best guess:
-        Important: Python gave us the following informative message about the possible cause of the error:
+        Python gave us the following informative message about the possible cause of the error:

             unexpected EOF while parsing

-        However, we do not recognize this information and we have to guess what went wrong, but we might guess incorrectly.
+        However, I do not recognize this information and I have to guess what went wrong, but I might guess incorrectly.

         The opening square bracket '[' on line 5 is not closed.